nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

       Person with email `nonexistent@gmail.com` is not in the list.

    1. Test case: `delete_person e/johndoe@gmail.com`<br>
-      Expected: Person with email `johndoe@gmail.com` is deleted from the list.
+      Expected: Person with email `johndoe@gmail.com` is deleted from the list.<br>
       Details of the deleted contact shown in the status message.

-   1. Test case: `delete_person e/nonexistent@gmail.com`<br>
+   1. Test case: `delete_person e/nonexistent@gmail.com`
       Expected: No person is deleted.
       Error details shown in the status message.

    1. Other incorrect delete commands to try: `delete_person`, `delete_person x` <br>